 Funding for the HMF is raised solely by the community we serve through donations, bequests & membership fees as well as through fundraising activities and community grants.
 The HMF receives no government funding.
 With the Hunter having such a high incidence of melanoma, it is important that the activities of the HMF remain primarily within the Hunter Region and the area serviced by the Newcastle Melanoma Unit.
-It is important to note the HMF operates on a minimal budget with just one employee and many services provided free of charge or discounted to ensure the hard earned money raised goes to where it is needed most; to melanoma research for better treatments and - one day - a cure; to education and awareness about prevention and early detection; and to supporting patients at the Newcastle Melanoma Unit.
+It is important to note the HMF operates on a minimal budget with just one employee and many services provided free of charge or discounted to ensure the hard earned money raised goes to where it is needed most; to local melanoma research for better treatments and - one day - a cure; to education and awareness about prevention and early detection; to support local medical professionals working in the melanoma space; and supporting local patients and their families in Newcastle & the Hunter Region.

 Awareness & education,